MicrosoftDocs/biztalk-docs/his/core/package-xml-schema-v90.md

 |DBCS|EBCDIC|4396|NA|IBM EBCDIC - Japan|

 > [!NOTE]
 >  The Microsoft ADO.NET Data Provider for DB2 supports a set of Coded Character Set Identifiers.
-IBM DB2 database servers for z/OS and i5/OS typically use EBCDIC.
+IBM DB2 database servers for z/OS and IBM i typically use EBCDIC.
 For more information, see